Skip to content

 Terminal window

-vizb radar data.csv -g category -o out.html
+vizb radar profiles.csv -g metric -o out.html

 Multiple polygons, one per X value, all sharing the same set of spokes (Y values).
 The legend lists the X values so you can show or hide individual polygons.
 This is the core use case: compare how several subjects score across the same set of metrics.